tzlaine/small_wg1_papers/P2729_unicode_2_normalization.md

 ## Add an enumeration listing the supported normalization forms

-`nf` is short for normalization form, and the letter(s) of eacch enumerator indicate a form.
+`nf` is short for normalization form, and the letter(s) of each enumerator indicate a form.
 The Unicode normalization forms are NFC, NFD, NFKC, and NFKD.
 There is also an important semi-official one called FCC (described in [Unicode Technical Note #5](https://unicode.org/notes/tn5)).